alpnix/Beginner-Kivy/README.md

 # pythonKivys
-In this repository I will keep my Python Kivy Projects.
+In this repository I will keep a couple of my beginner Python Kivy Projects.